Ighareeb/Backend-Development-fCC/node-and-express/README.md

 previously app.use(middleware()) method applied to mount middleware function at root level (where function executed for all requests).
 You can set more specific condition eg. app.post/get/delete/put(middleware())

 You can get the request method (http verb), the relative route path, and the caller’s ip from the request object using req.method, req.path and req.ip

+## Chain Middleware to Create a Time Server

+Middleware can be mounted at a specific route using app.METHOD(path, middlewareFunction).
+Middleware can also be chained within a route definition - example: app.get('/user', function(req, res, next) {
+  req.user = getTheUserSync();  // Hypothetical synchronous operation
+  next();
+}, function(req, res) {
+  res.send(req.user);
+});
+useful for:
+splitting the server operations into smaller units, better app structure, reuse code in different places, can also be used to perform some validation on the data.
+At each point of the middleware stack you can block the execution of the current chain and pass control to functions specifically designed to handle errors.
+Or you can pass control to the next matching route, to handle special cases.